Driving Yourself by Car

 The traffic signs are in Thai, but the important ones you can decipher because they follow international standards of pictography -- shape, color and style.
 Besides the obvious stop, yield, etc., there are a few, however, that people are not familiar with.
 One to take note of is the blue ones with the triangle, which means that during rush hour (as defined on the sign by numbers) there must be at least 3 or 4 people in the car to take that route.

 The biggest challenge is motorcycles which drive between the lanes of cars.
 You must be aware of them around you!
 You must anticipate their possible driving behavior!
 Never make quick decisions and action to change lanes.
 Never let a passenger open a door without looking for motorcycles coming up from behind.
 Always use your blinker/indicator long before you turn.
+We aware that motorcycles are much more maneuverable than cars, and less visible, so they can appear around you much more quickly than cars.
+Check your mirrors again right before any turn or maneuver between lanes.

 Commercial vehicles such as taxis and buses (including many minivans) often have aggressive drivers, so be ready for them to make sudden lane changes or pull out in front of you.